shraiwi/mini-qoi/readme.md

 | Arduino UNO (ATMega328p) | 485764 | 4.93 |
 | Linux Desktop (i7-4790) | 1520 |  0.0154 |

 For simple images like the QOI logo, the compression ratio is about 1:20!
-Without compression, the logo would be 394 kB.
+Without compression, the logo would be 394 kB, which wouldn't even fit in the flash memory of the UNO.

 ## Example build instructions